zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER SEVENTEEN.md

 "NEVER!"

+Harry sprang toward the flame door, but Voldemort screamed

+"SEIZE HIM!"

-Harry sprang toward the flame door, but Voldemort screamed "SEIZE HIM!" and the next second, Harry feltQuirrell's hand close on his wrist.
-At once, a needle-sharp pain seared across Harry's scar; his head felt asthough it was about to split in two; he yelled, struggling with all his might, and to his surprise, Quirrell letgo of him.
-The pain in his head lessened -- he looked around wildly to see where Quirrell had gone, andsaw him hunched in pain, looking at his fingers -- they were blistering before his eyes.
+and the next second, Harry feltQuirrell's hand close on his wrist.

+At once, a needle-sharp pain seared across Harry's scar; his head felt as though it was about to split in two; he yelled, struggling with all his might, and to his surprise, Quirrell let go of him.
+The pain in his head lessened -- he looked around wildly to see where Quirrell had gone, and saw him hunched in pain, looking at his fingers -- they were blistering before his eyes.

 "Seize him!
-SEIZE HIM!" shrieked Voldemort again, and Quirrell lunged, knocking Harry clean off his feet' landing on top of him, both hands around Harry's neck -- Harry's scar was almost blinding him with pain, yet he could see Quirrell howling in agony.
+SEIZE HIM!" shrieked Voldemort again, and Quirrell lunged, knocking Harry clean off his feet' landing on top of him, both hands around Harry's neck -- Harry's scar was almost blinding him with pain, yet he could see Quirrell howling in ==agony==.

 "Master, I cannot hold him -- my hands -- my hands!"

-And Quirrell, though pinning Harry to the ground with his knees, let go of his neck and stared, bewildered, at his own palms -- Harry could see they looked burned, raw, red, and shiny.
+And Quirrell, though pinning Harry to the ground with his knees, let go of his neck and stared, ==bewildered==, at his own palms -- Harry could see they looked burned, raw, red, and shiny.

 "Then kill him, fool, and be done!" screeched Voldemort.

 237

 Quirrell raised his hand to perform a deadly curse, but Harry, by instinct, reached up and grabbed Quirrell's face -

 "AAAARGH!"

 Quirrell rolled off him, his face blistering, too, and then Harry knew: Quirrell couldn't touch his bare skin, not without suffering terrible pain -- his only chance was to keep hold of Quirrell, keep him in enough pain to stop him from doing a curse.

 Harry jumped to his feet, caught Quirrell by the arm, and hung on as tight as he could.

-Quirrell screamedand tried to throw Harry off -- the pain in Harry's head was building -- he couldn't see -- he could only hear Quirrell's terrible shrieks and Voldemort's yells of, "KILL HIM!
+ Quirrell screamed and tried to throw Harry off -- the pain in Harry's head was building -- he couldn't see -- he could only hear Quirrell's terrible shrieks and Voldemort's yells of, "KILL HIM!
 KILL HIM!" and other voices, maybe in Harry's own head, crying, "Harry!
 Harry!"

 He felt Quirrell's arm wrenched from his grasp, knew all was lost, and fell into blackness, down ... down... down...